You are here:Home1/Fly Tying2/Fly Tools & Tying for Beginners: 3 Steps to Start Fly Tying for Under...

 This wet fly is so effective, many people would put it first on the list.
 It may emulate a leach, it may not, perhaps a stonefly or crawdad.
 In fact, no one really knows what fish think the Bugger looks like.
 It just works, drifted slow and low with the current or at the bottom of a lake.
 We listed it third because it has a few more materials than the first two, but is still straightforward to make.
 Just tie a bunch of maribou feathers for the tail (optionally with some tinsel for a little flash in low light conditions), wrap chenille and hackle around the body, wrap off the head and you are done!
 There are many variations, such as putting a pink salmon egg head on (may look like an egg sucking leach), adding lead wire for more weight, adding a brass or tungsten head, and adding tinsel to the body in addition to the tail for even more flash.
 However you make it, the colors that tend to be the most effective are black, olive, and brown.
 But again, don’t ever hesitate to mix it up and try your own custom pattern – who knows – you may invent the next truly effective fly for your favorite spot.

 If you are already raring to go and tie additional flies, beyond those here, consider the following.
 They are a step up in difficulty, and will add to your arsenal.
-We’ll cover these in upcoming articles, just wanted to give you a flavor of some of the trout flies and other flies you may be interested in trying:
+We’ll cover most of these and more in our You Got This – 14 Easy Flies To Tie article, just wanted to give you a flavor of some of the trout flies and other flies you may be interested in trying:

 You can probably tie the flies described above right off the bat, perhaps supported by one of the excellent fly tying series you can find on YouTube and other online tyer resources.
 To advance beyond these flies, in addition to online resources there are many clinics and classes taught at local fly tying / fishing clubs, fly fishing shows and conventions, and community colleges.